chrisblakley/Daylight-Calendar-ICS/README.md

 This is a dynamically generated .ics calendar that you can host and subscribe to in Google Calendar, iCal, or other calendar software.

+Not only will it provide an event each day with the appropriate sunrise and sunset time, it will show the length of the day in hours/minutes as well as in a percent (of 24 hours) and the solar noon for that day.
+It will also give a percentile compared to the shortest and longest days of the year!

 ## Options

 - [Find your geo coordinates](http://mygeoposition.com/)